PaoloEstorm/Arpmini/README.md

 At the core of Arpmini+ is an Arduino Pro Micro with an ATmega32u4 microcontroller, which provides USB MIDI compatibility and flexibility for future expansions.

-Arpeggio Modes (Arp Modes)
+Arpeggio Styles

-The arpeggio modes of Arpmini+ are seven:
+The arpeggio styles of Arpmini+ are seven:

     Up: Notes played in ascending order.
     Down: Notes played in descending order.